Leo1699/Lazor_project/README.md

 - **Lazor**: Manages laser movements and interactions with blocks on the grid, including:
   - **block**: Determines the block type at a position and updates the laser's path accordingly.
-  - **meet_block**: Checks for block encounters and calculates the new laser direction.
+  - **interact_block**: Checks for block encounters and calculates the new laser direction.
-  - **check**: Verifies if the laser path is still within grid boundaries.
+  - **within_bounds**: Verifies if the laser path is still within grid boundaries.
   - **lazor_path**: Tracks each laser's path, ensuring that it reaches all target points.

 ### Key Functions